 I'm more than happy to help with English studies.
 We have a great local college only 10 minutes away by bus that does languages as well as art courses, vocational courses and all kinds of extras.
 The rest of the time is your own to explore our historic market and local area, all the wonders London has to offer.

-I'm looking for someone reliable who will commit 5 hours daily to taking care of the dogs, basic household chores and small garden projects.
-You must be awake for dog feeding time (7am), give the dogs time in the garden, tidy and clean up after them and then also at the end of the day (5pm) take them all for walks and feed them again.
+I'm looking for a reliable couple who will commit 5 hours daily to taking care of the dogs, basic household chores and keeping the garden tidy.
+You must be awake for dog feeding time (8am), give the dogs time in the garden, tidy and clean up after them and then also at the end of the day (5pm) take them all for walks and feed them again.

 Because of my work travel, I need someone who is able to help from Monday to Friday and willing to stay in the property overnight when I'm not here.
 I cannot consider workaways who plan to be away overnight and will not accept bringing guests back.
 Daytime guests are possible if pre agreed.